stefannegele/connection-leak-demo/README.md

 When running the application now with `./gradlew bootRun -Dio.netty.leakDetectionLevel=paranoid`, it will start a webserver and call the single existing endpoint 5 x 1000 times in parallel.
 There will be no connection leak be found by netty.
 You can enable the debug logs via application.properties, to double-check.

-The database pool is configured to have a single short-living connection, which will then be idle.
+The database pool is configured to have a single short-living connection, which will then be idle, waiting for the client to fetch the payload.
+This connection is then also not available to the connection pool.
 You can see a connection waiting vor the client in the postgres statistics:
 ```sql
 select *
 from pg_stat_activity